Quantization of algebraic invariants through Topological Quantum Field Theories: Introduction

-In this case, it turns out that we can use the categorical structure of $\Bord{n+1}$ to decompose $W$ into simpler pieces and to re-enssable the invariant by gluing the morphisms.
-For instance, in the $1+1$ case (surfaces) we have that the genus $g$ closed orientable surface $\Sigma_g$ can be decomposed as shown in Figure \ref{fig:decomp-sigmag-intro}.
+In this case, we can exploit the categorical structure of $\Bord{n+1}$ to decompose $W$ into simpler pieces and to re-ensemble the invariant by gluing the morphisms.
+For instance, in the $(1+1)$-dimensional case (surfaces) we have that the genus $g$ closed orientable surface $\Sigma_g$ can be decomposed as shown in Figure \ref{fig:decomp-sigmag-intro}.

 Hence, in this context, we can compute the invariant $\chi(\Sigma_g)$ once at a time for all the surfaces as

 However, quantizing $\chi$ may be an impossible task for some important invariants.
 The reason is that the monoidality constraint of the TQFT actually imposes very strong restrictions, such as duality, on the modules associated through $\cZ$.
 The main aim of this paper is to investigate this quantizability problem: